Continue to cart

 For women experiencing painful sex due to Lichen Sclerosis, vaginal dilators are a useful tool after the course of medication or ointment is complete.

-Vaginal Dilator Therapy for Treatment of Lichen Sclerosus
+Vaginal Dilator Therapy for Treatment of Vaginismus with Lichen Sclerosus

-Vaginal dilators, also referred to as vaginal trainers, restore vaginal width, depth and elasticity to allow for sexual activity in women with Lichen Sclerosus.
-They are also useful for women experiencing vaginismus or pelvic muscle spasms, vulvodynia, vestibulodynia, pelvic pain, vaginal tightness, or for use after radiation or surgery to the pelvic or vaginal region.
+Vaginal dilators, also referred to as vaginal trainers, restore vaginal width, depth and elasticity to allow for sexual activity in women with Lichen Sclerosus who have vaginismus.
+Vaginismus is a condition in which women experience pelvic muscle spasms and vaginal tightness that prohibits penetration or makes it extremely difficult.

 Lichen Sclerosus Itchy Skin Vaginal Dilators Vaginal Trainers Vaginal Pain Menopause Women Pelvic Floor

-The daily use of vaginismus silicone dilators, coupled with relaxation techniques and focused attention on training the muscles, will result in achieving your goals.
+The daily use of pelvic wands, coupled with relaxation techniques and focused attention on training the muscles, will result in achieving your goals.
 Your healthcare provider may have a unique training plan for you outside of these recommendations.
-So, always consult with a health care provider before starting a new training plan.
+So, always consult with a healthcare provider before starting a new training plan.

 Breathing practice and vaginal training go hand in hand.
 Pain tolerance and control of the pelvic floor muscles are both enhanced by deep, mindful breathing, especially during vaginal dilator training.